Special economic zones of China: Implementation history

 Since 1992, the State Council has opened a number of border cities and, in addition, all the capital cities of inland provinces and autonomous regions.
-In addition, 15 free trade zones, 32 state-level economic and technological development zones, and 53 new and high-tech industrial development zones have been established in large and medium-sized cities.
+In addition, free trade zones, state-level economic and technological development zones, and new and high-tech industrial development zones have been established in large and medium-sized cities.
 These open areas play the dual roles of "windows" in developing the foreign-oriented economy, generating foreign exchanges through exporting products and importing advanced technologies and of "radiators" in accelerating inland economic development.

-Most of China's SEZs are located in former treaty ports and therefore have symbolic significance in demonstrating a "reversal of fortunes" in China's dealings with foreigners since the century of humiliation.
+Most of China's SEZs are located in former treaty ports and is considered to have symbolic significance in demonstrating a "reversal of fortunes" in China's dealings with foreigners since the century of humiliation.
 Researcher Zongyuan Zoe Liu writes that "[t]he success of these cities as 'red' treaty ports represented another step in China's overall reform and opening-up plan while legitimizing the leadership of the CPC over the Chinese state and people."

 Primarily geared to exporting processed goods, the five SEZs are foreign trade-oriented areas.
 Foreign firms benefit from preferential policies, such as lower tax rates, reduced regulations and special managerial systems.